-3310 General Science.
-(3-2) A laboratory course designed to acquaint the student with the fundamentals of physical, biological, and earth science.
-Creditable only for elementary or special education degree candidates.
-Prerequisite: Physics 1310 and 1320 and 1110.

-3320 General Science.
-(3-2) A laboratory course designed to acquaint the student with the fundamentals of physical, biological, and earth science.
-Creditable only for elementary or special education degree candidates.
-Prerequisite: Biology 1320 or 1421 or 1430 or 1431.
+- 3310 General Science.
+(3-2) A laboratory course designed to acquaint the student with the fundamentals of chemistry and earth space science.
+Non-creditable for science majors.
+A required course for Elementary EC-4 Generalist certification, grades 4-8 Science certification, and grades 4-8 Mathematics/Science certification.
+Prerequisite: PHYS 1310, 1320 and 1110 or PHYS 1410, 1420.
+A grade of "C" or higher is required in all prerequisite courses. - 3320 General Science.
+(3-2) A laboratory course designed to acquaint the student with the fundamentals of biological science.
+Non-creditable for science majors.
+A required course for Elementary EC-4 Generalist certification, grades 4-8 Science certification, grades 4-8 Mathematics/Science certification.
+Prerequisite: BIO 1320 or 1421 or 1430 or 1431.
+A grade of "C" or higher is required in the prerequisite course.